 Are your training and retention strategies based on personal connections or paperwork?

 Whether in individual development planning (IDP), one-on-one meetings, or mentorship programs, focusing on personal connections rather than paperwork is a key to success.
-Also, Kaye and Giulioni emphasize that promotions and upward mobility do not have to be the ultimate goals of workforce training.
+Also, Kaye and Giulioni emphasize that promotions and upward mobility don’t have to be the ultimate goals of workforce training.
 Training and guidance can also help employees grow in their existing positions.

 Are you sure your employees know what they’re supposed to be doing?

-- Reiterate how much the employee is valued
+- Reiterate how much the employee is valued.

-- Be truthful about challenges and barriers to granting their requests
+- Be truthful about challenges and barriers to granting their requests.

-- Position yourself as their advocate
+- Position yourself as their advocate.

-- Keep asking questions and keep the conversation going
+- Keep asking questions and keep the conversation going.

 In today’s workplace, we’re all asked to do more with less.
-Not surprisingly, job burnout has become so common that the Mayo Clinic has drafted guidance to help people diagnose themselves.
+Not surprisingly, job burnout has become so common that the Mayo Clinic has drafted guidelines to help people diagnose themselves.
 And when an employee confides in a manager that they’re experiencing some of the symptoms—cynicism, impatience, lack of energy, procrastination, disillusionment—specific actions should be taken to improve working conditions.
 The Society for Human Resource Management suggests encouraging employees to take “mental health days,” letting employees work outside the office once or twice a week, balancing workloads, defining priorities, and encouraging employees to unplug when they leave the office.